GeorgeWuzy/ViTacGen/README.md

 ## Acknowledgement

-Our code is based on [tactile gym 2](https://github.com/ac-93/tactile_gym) and [M2CURL](https://github.com/ligerfotis/M2CURL).
+Our code is based on [Tactile Gym](https://github.com/ac-93/tactile_gym) and [M2CURL](https://github.com/ligerfotis/M2CURL).
 We sincerely appreciate their excellent works.

 ## Contact